SuzanneNL/clouds-memory-game/testing.md

 - I had changed the classes of the images memory cards for consistency, but I had actually changed the class of one of the name-cards.
 This resulted in breaking the game: when I reset the game, the cards that had been flipped were flipped back, but could then no longer be clicked.
 Also when resetting the game, not all cards were flipped back.
 This was fixed by changing back the name of the class of the name-card.

 ## Unresolved issues
 - Ideally, when the page opens, the entire game and all of its buttons are visual on the screen, without having to scroll down.
 This has been the case on most mobile devices and monitors that I have tested.
 The page actually fits best on tablets.
-Unfortunately on the laptops that have been tried out, the 'play again!' button doesn't fit: a user needs to scroll down a bit to see it.
-A different lay-out (with all the buttons on the side) could be considered or wide screens.
+Unfortunately, on some of the laptops that have tested the game, the 'play again!' button doesn't fit: a user needs to scroll down a bit to see it.
+A different lay-out (with all the buttons on the side) could be considered for wide screens.
 - When clicking two cards quickly, the second flip sound doesn't play.
 This is because the first sound (0.43 sec) hasn't finished playing yet.

 ## Browsers